Biden prepares Oval Office speech on wars in Israel and Ukraine, asking billions

 Biden hopes that combining all of these issues into one piece of legislation will create the necessary political coalition for congressional approval.
 His speech comes the day after his high-stakes trip to Israel, where he showed solidarity with the country in its battle against Hamas and pushed for more humanitarian assistance to Palestinians in the Gaza Strip.

+A senior White House official said Biden continued to develop his remarks on Thursday after working with close aides throughout the week, including on his flight home from Israel.
+The official declined to be identified ahead of the president’s speech.

-However, Biden faces an array of steep challenges as he tries to secure the money.
+Biden faces an array of steep challenges as he tries to secure the money.
 The House remains in chaos because the Republican majority has been unable to select a speaker to replace Rep. Kevin McCarthy, who was ousted more than two weeks ago.

 In addition, conservative Republicans oppose sending more weapons to Ukraine as its battle against the Russian invasion approaches the two-year mark.
 Biden’s previous request for funding, which included $24 billion to help with the next few months of fighting, was stripped out of budget legislation last month despite a personal plea from Ukrainian President Volodymyr Zelenskyy.